agam16/BasicLinuxCommands/README.md

 1. sudo

+In any linux system, there needs to be an "administrator" that has access to everything and can do anything.
+The username for this all-knowing-all-powerful user is "root" and this user can do <i>anything</i> (including completely destroying your system!).

-This SuperUserDo is the most important command Linux newbies will use.
-Every single command that needs root's permission, need this sudo command.
-You can use sudo before each command that requires root permissions -
+Obviously, we don't want to give a regular user "root" privileges.
+However, sometimes a regular user needs to do some of the tasks that "root" or the superuser does.
+To do this, we use sudo to allow other users to do some of the things that root can.
+Sudo stands for <b>SuperUserDo</b> and is the most important command Linux newbies will use.
+Every single command that needs root's permission, needs to be preceded by the sudo command.

 2. ls (list)